God’s Word helps teenagers resist temptation and overcome the devil.

 Where for forty days he was tempted by the devil.
 He ate nothing during those days, and at the end of them he was hungry.

-This Bible verse is talking about when Jesus was in the desert for 40 days of temptation with the devil.
+This Bible verse is talking about when Jesus was in the desert for 40 days.
+He had to resist temptation from the devil.

 It’s a story I’ve heard since I was a child but when I take the time to actually envision the 40 straight days of temptation Jesus endured, having to battle every human need of his screaming out for attention each day, I am so thankful.